 - Dust clothes or rags

-- Pro tip: At least one toilet paper roll for each bathroom!
+Pro tip: Have at least one toilet paper roll for each bathroom ready on move-in day.

-Moving Day Essential #4: Paper, Writing Utensils, Tape & Scissors
+Moving Day Essential #4: Paper, Writing Utensils, Tape, and Scissors

-These are just a few reasons you may want a pen and paper handy on moving day.
-You never know when you’ll need these items, so it’s best to come prepared.
+You never know when you’ll need these items on moving day, so it’s best to come prepared.

 Moving Day Essential #5: Phone Chargers and Bluetooth Speaker

-Your phone battery may drain quickly on move-in day with calls you have to make or just from playing music while unpacking.
-Don’t forget to keep your charger handy so you can juice up!
-Also, having a Bluetooth speaker to play upbeat or soothing music can help keep the stress at bay.
+Your phone battery may drain quickly on move-in day with calls you have to make or playing music while unpacking.
+Don’t forget to keep your charger handy to keep it charged.
+The last thing you need on a hectic day is to spend time searching through moving boxes and looking for a charger.

 Moving Day Essential #6: Snacks and Water

-Moving is obviously physically hard work.
-Be sure to have snacks and bottled water on hand!
-If possible, put the water bottles in a fridge at the new home before you arrive so they are nice and cold!
-If that isn’t a possibility, pack a cooler full of ice with the waters in it.
+Moving is physically demanding work.
+Have snacks and bottled water on hand so you aren’t depriving your body of fuel.
+If possible, put the water bottles in a fridge at the new home before you arrive so they are cold.
+If that isn’t possible, pack a cooler full of ice with bottled water.

-Grab and go snacks like protein bars are great to have on hand.
-Apples, bananas and grapes also make great moving day snacks for their burst of energy!
+Grab-and-go snacks like protein bars are great to have on hand.
+Fruits like apples or bananas, and nuts like almonds or macadamias also make great moving-day snacks for their burst of energy.

 Moving Day Essential #7: A Small Overnight Bag